adobe/spectrum-web-components/README.md

 # Storybook

 Testing & reviewing changes can be done using the Storybook instance.
-Running `yarn storybook` will compile Storybook and spin up a local instance, triggering a browser to open at completion.
+Running `yarn storybook` will spin up a local instance of Storybook, triggering the browser to open at completion.
 From there you can make changes to your code and the browser will automatically refresh.

 You can run [Storybook](https://storybook.js.org) through the command: